top of page

 • Register a business in state and local procurement portals.

-• Identify agencies and schools that need products or services.
+• Identify agencies and schools that need your products or services.

 • Attend procurement events to build strong relationships.

-• Use available certifications to strengthen market position.
+• Use available certifications to strengthen your market position.

 Comments